mochoy/personal-site/src/assets/blog/a_crash_course_on_landing_internships/a_crash_course_on_landing_internships.md

 Once you gain more experience and become a more attactive candidate, you're better able to focus on more specific roles that match your interest and can slow down on the volume of applications.

 Before proceding to the next paragraph, just take a guess - how many applications did I send out?
 How many interviews and offers did I get?
 The numbers may surprise you! (numbers are spelled out so you can't just cheat and read them in your periphery vision)

+For numbers, I sent out ~five hundred and twenty applications in my summer 2021 internship search, with only thirty companies giving me interviews and landing only twelve offers.
+I have an interview rate of ~6% and an offer rate of ~2%, and that was with an 9-month co-op at Apple and a software internship at Microsoft under my belt, along with my own comapny and 30+ personal projects.
+Imagine how much more difficult it is for those with no internships and no projects, that's why spamming applications is so important!
 ## Quality or Quantity?